Overcome your anger and resentment.

-If you’re feeling angry that someone has hurt you, this means a rule you have a standard or a boundary, someone has crossed, or you let them cross, or you might have let your own standards slip, for someone who raised your expectations.
+If you’re feeling angry that someone has hurt you, this means a rule you have a standard or a boundary, that someone has crossed, or you let them cross, or you might have let your own standards slip, for someone who raised your expectations.

 If you feel angry that someone has let you down, you need to keep your own standards high and your expectations low of them.

-If you feel angry when someone provokes you, it’s time to think, “what did they use to provoke me?”
-Take action to heal that wound so they can not provoke you again.
+If you feel angry when someone provokes you, it’s time to think, “what did they use to provoke me?” take action to heal that wound so they can not provoke you again.

 Suppose you feel angry when someone has hurt you.
 The first time you need to communicate with them, see if your perceptions are different, see if you can compromise.
 If you can not, and they continue to hurt you, you need to take action to remove them from your life.

 If you feel angry because someone oversteps one of your boundaries, the first time you need to communicate that standard to them, if they continue to try and overstep the boundaries, you need to learn to leave them be.

 Remember, if you tell someone something yet didn’t explain, you didn’t want them to share the information, they might not have known, don’t feel anger toward those who didn’t know, just communicate.
 If they do know and do it again, those people are not your problem, leave them be and find people who respect you.

 When the anger is about the past, we often go into autopilot to escape the pain, as we never truly dealt with the emotions at the time.

 Write out the reason you feel resentment and anger, and then the underlying reason, such as hurt or fear.